YouTube Will No Longer Recommend Conspiracy Videos: Flat Earth Claims And Others Pushed To Margins

 So the affected videos will remain on the site, even as they “come close to” violation of the community guidelines.
 Creators of such videos will simply have to rely on users actively searching out their content, rather than benefiting from the recommended videos funneling to them users who have recently watched similar content.

-At this time the change will apply to a small subset of videos in the United States, with further programming and analysis taking the thinking to other markets in the future.
+At this time, the change will apply to a small subset of videos in the United States, with further programming and analysis taking the thinking to other markets in the future.